When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Quick Tip

-We strongly advise that you avoid the lower-priced sealers available at local home improvement outlets.
-Often, they don’t work as advertised.
+We strongly advise that you avoid the lowest-priced sealers available at local home improvement outlets.
+Often, they have lower solid contents and don’t last as long.

 Pros